flotiq/flotiq-docs/docs/panel/content-types.md

     * id – string, unique, required, Flotiq Dashboard adds this automatically
     * title – string, required, part of the object title
     * slug – string, unique, required
+    * excerpt - string, required
     * content – string, required
-    * thumbnail - relation to Media type
     * headerImage - relation to Media type

 You need an activated account to see the CTD page in the Dashboard.